wsiff/project6120/README.md

 - Log4Shell

-The malicious payloads were sourced from the WAF Payload Collection GitHub page that was assembled by mgm security partners GmbH from Germany.
+The malicious payloads were sourced from the WAF Payload Collection GitHub page that was assembled by mgm security.
 This repository serves as a valuable resource, providing payloads specifically created for testing Web Application Firewall rules.

 The dataset is available [here](https://github.com/openappsec/mgm-web-attack-payloads)